Yuki23329626/youtube-downloader-chrome-extension/README.md

    ```
    We are going the run the Python server on this device with port 5000

-4. Run the Python server on your host with the script:
+4. Run a Python server on your host with the script:
    Make sure your device has Python3 and pip3 installed
    This script will start the server and make sure the other Python packages are installed:
    ```bash